Hydroflame522/Exodus-Blooket/README.md

 Install this client by downloaded the script from releases and uploading it to your tampermonkey dashboard. tampermonkey is required to run this specific userscript properly.

+included below is the code for an experimental bookmarklet version of the htmlclient (copy and drag into bookmarks bar)

 ```javascript
 javascript:(() => {
     let n = document.createElement('iframe');